Bosnia and Herzegovina: Biodiversity

 Phytogeographically, Bosnia and Herzegovina belongs to the Boreal Kingdom and is shared between the Illyrian province of the Circumboreal Region and Adriatic province of the Mediterranean Region.
 According to the World Wide Fund for Nature (WWF), the territory of Bosnia and Herzegovina can be subdivided into four ecoregions: Balkan mixed forests, Dinaric Mountains mixed forests, Pannonian mixed forests and Illyrian deciduous forests.
 The country had a 2018 Forest Landscape Integrity Index mean score of 5.99/10, ranking it 89th globally out of 172 countries.
+In Bosnia and Herzegovina forest cover is around 43% of the total land area, equivalent to 2,187,910 hectares (ha) of forest in 2020, down from 2,210,000 hectares (ha) in 1990.
+For the year 2015, 74% of the forest area was reported to be under public ownership and 26% private ownership.

 Politics

 Government

 As a result of the Dayton Agreement, the civilian peace implementation is supervised by the High Representative for Bosnia and Herzegovina selected by the Peace Implementation Council (PIC).
 The High Representative is the highest political authority in the country.
 The High Representative has many governmental and legislative powers, including the dismissal of elected and non-elected officials.
 Due to the vast powers of the High Representative over Bosnian politics and essential veto powers, the position has also been compared to that of a viceroy.

 Politics take place in a framework of a parliamentary representative democracy, whereby executive power is exercised by the Council of Ministers of Bosnia and Herzegovina.
 Legislative power is vested in both the Council of Ministers and the Parliamentary Assembly of Bosnia and Herzegovina.
 Members of the Parliamentary Assembly are chosen according to a proportional representation (PR) system.

 Bosnia and Herzegovina is a liberal democracy.
 It has several levels of political structuring, according to the Dayton Agreement.
 The most important of these levels is the division of the country into two entities: the Federation of Bosnia and Herzegovina and Republika Srpska.
 The Federation of Bosnia and Herzegovina covers 51% of Bosnia and Herzegovina's total area, while Republika Srpska covers 49%.
 The entities, based largely on the territories held by the two warring sides at the time, were formally established by the Dayton Agreement in 1995 because of the tremendous changes in Bosnia and Herzegovina's ethnic structure.
-Since 1996, the power of the entities relative to the State government has decreased significantly.
-Nonetheless, entities still have numerous powers to themselves.
+At the national level, there exists only a finite set of exclusive or joint competencies, whereas the majority of authority rests within the entities.
+Sumantra Bose describes Bosnia and Herzegovina as a consociational confederation.

 The Brčko District in the north of the country was created in 2000, out of land from both entities.
 It officially belongs to both, but is governed by neither, and functions under a decentralized system of local government.
 For election purposes, Brčko District voters can choose to participate in either the Federation or Republika Srpska elections.
 The Brčko District has been praised for maintaining a multiethnic population and a level of prosperity significantly above the national average.